 If you already are a homeowner, a home inspection can identify problems in the making and suggest preventive measures that might help you avoid costly future repairs.

 If you are planning to sell your home, a home inspection can give you the opportunity to make repairs that will put the home in a better selling condition.

 What Will it Cost?

 The inspection fee for a home varies geographically, as does the cost of housing.
-The inspection fee varies depending on a number of factors such as the size of the house, its age and basement/crawlspace/attic.
-Additional cost will beaded for guest houses, shops, studio or other structures to be evaluated on the property.
+The inspection fee varies depending on a number of factors such as the size of the home, its age and basement/crawlspace/attic.
+Additional cost will be added for guest houses, shops, studio or other structures to be evaluated on the property.